Daily Concealed Carry - How to Overcome Daily CCW Difficulties

 Nothing practiced, nothing gained.
 You perform to the lowest common denominator.
 And if that means it's been a year since you fired your concealed carry pistol – chances are good it's time to bang off the rust and get to practice.

 Practice also means not just target practice.
-We talk about that more in this article.
 It includes drawing/re-holstering, safety, situational awareness, and knowledge of the law.
 All of these constitute practice.
 You can practice them together or separately but ALWAYS practice.

 Printing & Brandishing